Easy Vegan Lamingtons

 To make the ganache coating (after your cake has chilled):

 - Add the chocolate and coconut cream to a small saucepan or double boiler over medium heat.
 Melt and mix the ganache until it's smooth.
+Your ganache can seperate if it's gets too hot.
+To fix this, keep mixing until the mixture has emulsified.
 Set aside to cool slightly.

 To assemble the lamingtons: